Sedorikku1949/MiaDB/README.md

 # MiaDB

-> This code is an overlay of the ["ravenDB"] database (https://ravendb.net)
+> This code is an overlay of the ["ravenDB"](https://ravendb.net) database

 It is still under development, so you won't find all the features and there might be bugs!

 ## If you want to test

-> First install the ravenDB client [here] (https://ravendb.net/download).
+> First install the ravenDB client [here](https://ravendb.net/download).
 Then run the run.ps1 file in powershell and read the documentation.
-> Then you need to download the [npm] module (https://www.npmjs.com/package/ravendb), it's necessary!
+> Then you need to download the [npm](https://www.npmjs.com/package/ravendb) module, it's necessary!

 ## The development team